wavefrontHQ/docs/pages/doc/trace_data_details.md

 ## Span Logs

 OpenTelemetry span events capture span-specific logging messages and other debugging or informational output from the application itself.
-These span events are converted to span logs by the Wavefront service.
+Operations for Applications converts these span events to span logs.

 Span logs are especially useful for recording additional information about errors within the span.